-- an independent Compensation Committee makes the compensation decisions for our named executive officers and the Committee engages an independent compensation consultant to assist in making such decisions; - we require that a majority of pay be at-risk, 86% of fiscal year 2023 target total pay was at-risk for our Chief Executive Officer (74% on average for our other named executive officers); - we require that a majority of pay be tied to long-term performance, 70% of fiscal year 2023 target total pay was granted in the form of long-term incentives for our Chief Executive Officer (55% on average for other named executive officers); - we maintain robust stock ownership guidelines for executives;
+an independent Compensation Committee makes the compensation decisions for our named executive officers and the Committee engages an independent compensation consultant to assist in making such decisions;

-- we prohibit hedging and pledging of our stock; - we have a clawback policy designed to recoup excess compensation paid to executive officers in the event of an accounting restatement; - we have adopted a mandatory holding requirement after vesting for certain equity awards granted to our executive officers: - equity grant administration procedures are in place to ensure that awards comply with legal, regulatory, and accounting requirements; - the Compensation Committee conducts a risk assessment of our compensation program at least annually, to confirm that the program does not encourage excessive risk-taking; - our equity awards generally require a double trigger in order for vesting to be accelerated in the event of a change in control (i.e., a qualifying termination of employment plus the occurrence of a change in control); - our executive severance arrangements do not provide for excise tax gross ups; and - we do not provide excessive perquisite or benefit programs, nor do we offer supplemental retirement plans.
+- we require that a majority of pay be at-risk, 86% of fiscal year 2024 target total pay was at-risk for our Chief Executive Officer (73% on average for our other named executive officers); - we require that a majority of pay be tied to long-term performance, 70% of fiscal year 2024 target total pay was granted in the form of long-term incentives for our Chief Executive Officer (53% on average for other named executive officers); - we maintain robust stock ownership guidelines for executives; - we prohibit hedging and pledging of our stock; - we have adopted an SEC and NYSE compliant clawback policy designed to recoup excess compensation paid to executive officers in the event of an accounting restatement; - equity grant administration procedures are in place to ensure that awards comply with legal, regulatory, and accounting requirements; - the Compensation Committee conducts a risk assessment of our compensation program at least annually, to confirm that the program does not encourage excessive risk-taking; - our equity awards have double trigger vesting acceleration in the event of a change in control (i.e., a qualifying termination of employment plus the occurrence of a change in control); - our executive severance arrangements do not provide for excise tax gross ups; and - we do not provide excessive perguisite or benefit programs, nor do we offer supplemental retirement plans.

-Results of 2022 Advisory Vote on Executive Compensation-Say-on-Pay
+Results of 2023 Advisory Vote on Executive Compensation-Say-on-Pay

-At our annual meeting of stockholders held on August 4, 2022, approximately 96% of votes cast by stockholders approved the advisory resolution on our executive compensation.
-The Compensation Committee considered this a high approval rate by the stockholders in establishing the compensation programs for fiscal year 2023 and will continue to consider the outcome of future non-binding advisory stockholder votes on executive compensation in its determinations regarding executive compensation.
+At our annual meeting of stockholders held on August 3, 2023, approximately 95% of votes cast by stockholders approved the advisory resolution on our executive compensation.
+The Compensation Committee considered this a high approval rate by the stockholders in establishing the compensation programs for fiscal year 2024 and will continue to consider the outcome of future non-binding advisory stockholder votes on executive compensation in its determinations regarding executive compensation.

-At our 2023 Annual Meeting, stockholders will have the opportunity to cast an advisory say-on-pay vote regarding the compensation of our named executive officers as discussed further in Proposal No. 4 beginning on page 68.
+At our 2024 Annual Meeting, stockholders will have the opportunity to cast an advisory say-on-pay vote regarding the compensation of our named executive officers as discussed further in Proposal No. 3 beginning on page 63.